-The adviser's frustration seeps from the pages of the opinion.
+The adviser’s frustration seeps from the pages of the opinion.
 The student had originally presented his research plans in a workshop.
 “Consumerist Self-Change Theory: Bourdieu and Lacan,” he called his project.
-He liked it, but most everyone else was lost.
+Most everyone else was lost.
 “The other graduate students aren't following you,” his adviser warned.
 “Could you try explaining it again without using technical terms?”
 Maybe the M.A. candidate tried, because soon those other graduate students began asking questions like: “What are you trying to do in this project?
-Why does this matter for research in [our field]?”
+Why does this matter for research?”
 Unfortunately, the court continued, “the plaintiff could not respond.”
-After the workshop, the student wrote his adviser.
+After the workshop, he wrote his adviser.
 He wanted to drop the project and pursue one of two completely different topics instead.
 “To be honest,” the professor replied, “I have no idea what you want to do.
 You're studying this and that, but are you reading the books?
-You can't just say, if this doesn't work I'll try that instead, or if that doesn't work I'll try this instead.
+You can't just say, if this doesn't work I’ll try that instead, or if that doesn't work I’ll try this instead.
 Stop looking at just the surface.
 Ask yourself what you really wanted to do when you decided to study.”

 Professors everywhere will be relieved to know that the court dismissed the claim.

 Syndicates.
 Organized crime syndicates in Japan (the yakuza) routinely ostracize insubordinate members.
-Lest rival syndicates attribute to them any misconduct by a deviant member, they send a notice (typically a printed post-card) announcing his ostracism to their local rivals.
+Lest rival syndicates attribute to them any misconduct by a deviant member, they send a notice (typically a printed post-card) announcing his ostracism to other gangs.
 One 2011 case, for example, involved fratricidal battles within the massive Yamaguchi gumi crime syndicate (Case 9).
 The leader of one faction shot the boss of the Yamaguchi gumi in a hotel lounge; the syndicate expelled (hamon) the faction; war ensued.

 A curious 2018 variation on this practice occurred in Shizuoka City (Case 10).
 The unnamed plaintiff was a long-time member of the local mob.
 Now in his 60s with liver cancer, he was no longer of much use to the organization.
 Anticipating heavy medical expenses, he applied for public welfare.
 The welfare office turned him down.
 He was still in the syndicate, and the office did not pay welfare benefits to members of the mob.

 The aging gangster called a police officer he knew.
-He explained that he needed cancer surgery and planned to leave the mob.
+He explained that he needed cancer surgery and had left the mob.
 How, he asked, could he prove to the welfare office that he was no longer a member in good standing?
-The officer suggested he produce the usual expulsion postcard (hamonjo).
+The policeman suggested he produce the usual expulsion postcard (hamonjo).
 Unfortunately, the gangster replied, although his boss would sign a certificate saying he had left the organization, he was too scrupulous to circulate an ostracism notice: “You haven't done anything wrong.
 How can I circulate an expulsion notice?”
 The plaintiff pleaded with the welfare office to approve him anyway.
 The office refused; he sued, and the district judge told the welfare office to proceed with the application.

 B. Troubling cases:

-1. Introduction. -- In most of the reported ostracism cases, the community did not ostracize a member in order to enforce welfare-enhancing norms; instead, it ostracized a member to enforce seriously anti-social norms.
+1. Introduction.
+In most of the reported ostracism cases, the community did not ostracize a member in order to enforce welfare-enhancing norms; instead, it ostracized a member to enforce rather dubious norms.
 There are exceptions, to be sure.
-In one case, it punished a man who imposed costs on his neighbors by repeatedly making bad bets in business (Case 5); in two others, it punished a man who refused to contribute toward infrastructure improvements (Cases 2 and 3); in still another, it punished a man who reneged on his share of the community tax burden (Case 4).
+In one case, a man imposed costs on his neighbors by repeatedly making bad bets in business (Case 5); in two others, a man refused to contribute toward infrastructure improvements (Cases 2 and 3); in still another, a man reneged on his share of the community tax burden (Case 4).